Jump to:

 What is keyword research?

-Keyword research is finding out what your ideal customer is searching for.
+Keyword research is about finding what your ideal customer is searching for.
 What are they typing or speaking into Google, and what are they hoping to find from their search?
-Despite its name, a keyword doesn’t have to be a single word, but can also be a phrase.

-There are lots of excellent paid tools out there, but they often require a reasonably sized budget.
+There are lots of excellent paid tools out there, but they often require a reasonably large budget.
 Fortunately, there are free tools and methods available too, and that’s what we’ll be taking a look at today.

 Keyword research, step-by-step